Greedy maximal independent sets via local limits: Introduction

-The goal of this work is to introduce a simple and fairly general framework for calculating the asymptotics of the greedy independence ratio for a wide variety of (random) graph sequences.
+The goal of this paper is to present a unified, comprehensive, and easy-to-apply framework for analysing the random greedy independence ratio.
+Indeed, several previous results (e.g., results from~\cites{Flo39,Pag59,McD84,Wor95,LW07,NV21}), as well as new ones, can be derived as special cases of theorems that we present below.
 The general approach is to study a suitable limiting object, typically a random rooted infinite graph, which captures the local view of a typical vertex, and to calculate the probability that its root appears in a random independent set in this graph, which is created according to some natural ``local'' rule, to be described later.
-We show that this probability approximates the expected greedy independence ratio.
+We show that this probability approximates the expected greedy independence ratio and give tools to calculate that probability precisely in many cases of interest.
+This change of view from a sequence of graphs with varying underlying probability spaces to an infinite object with a fixed underlying probability space is known in the literature as the \term{objective method}~\cite{AS04}.

 Let us formulate this more precisely.
-For a (random) finite graph $G$ let $\gis(G)$ be the random greedy maximal independent set of $G$, let $\gir(G):=|\gis(G)|/|V(G)|$ be its density, and let $\egir(G)$ be its expected density (taken over the distribution of $G$ and over the random greedy maximal independent set).
-Suppose $(U,\rho)$ is a random rooted infinite graph (that is, $(U,\rho)$ is a distribution on rooted infinite graphs).
-A random labelling $\sigma=(\sigma_v)_{v\in V(U)}$ of $U$ is a process consisting of \iid{} random variables $\sigma_v$, each distributed uniformly in $[0,1]$.
-The past of a vertex $v$, denoted $\past{v}$, is the set of vertices in $U$ reachable from $v$ by a monotone decreasing path (with respect to $\sigma$).
-We say that $(U,\rho)$ has \defn{nonexplosive growth} if the past of $\rho$ is almost surely finite.
+A \defn{random labelling} of a (possibly infinite, possibly random) graph $G=(V,E)$ is a process $\sigma=(\sigma_v)_{v\in V}$ consisting of \iid{} random variables $\sigma_v$, each distributed uniformly in $[0,1]$.
+If $G$ is finite, we let $\gis_\sigma(G)$ denote the random greedy maximal independent set of $G$ obtained by the ordering induced by $\sigma$ (note that it is measurable w.r.t.\ $G$ and $\sigma$).
+We also let $\gir(G)$ denote the density of $\gis_\sigma(G)$ and $\egir(G)$ denote its expectation (taken over the distribution of $G$ and over the labelling $\sigma$).
+The past of a vertex $v$, denoted $\past{v}$, is the (random) set of vertices in $G$ reachable from $v$ by a monotone decreasing path (with respect to $\sigma$).
+Suppose $(U,\rho)$ is a random rooted locally finite graph (that is, $(U,\rho)$ is a distribution supported on rooted locally finite graphs).
+We say that $(U,\rho)$ has \defn{nonexplosive growth} if the past of $\rho$ in $U$, with respect to a random labelling $\sigma$, is almost surely finite.
 For such $(U,\rho)$ we may define